wizonesolutions/todoist-sorter/README.md

 again.
 This is safe since the only thing that is stored is your user info from Todoist (by the [todoist](https://github.com/wizonesolutions/meteor-todoist) package).
+- **Occasionally**, the app will struggle with Todoist tasks added from Gmail.
+This is because Todoist actually stores the task name as `link to Gmail (Email subject line)`.
+When you add `##project` to this, it gets placed inside the parentheses, making the app unable to match it.
+**Workaround**: Just move `##project` to the beginning of the task name.

 ## Roadmap